 Exemplary trajectories of an $AR(1)$ process for $\sigma_2$ and $\sigma_3$ under $H_0$, for the constant mean function $\mu(x) \equiv 0$, are displayed in Figure \ref{fig:sigma}.

-For all tests, we test $H_0$ with level $\alpha = 5\%$.
-Tables \ref{tab:eps0} -- \ref{tab:c0} in the appendix contain aggregated empirical rejection rates under the null hypothesis, while Tables \ref{tab:mu1} -- \ref{tab:c1} in the appendix contain those values under the alternative.\footnote{Empirical rejection rates for all combinations of $\mu, \eps, \sigma$ and $c_\sigma$ can be found in the Supplementary Material in the GitHub repository.}
+For all settings, we generated $1000$ time series and test $H_0$ with level $\alpha = 5\%$.
+Table \ref{tab:eps0} in the appendix contains empirical rejection rates under the null hypothesis for different choices of $\eps$ and $\sigma$, while Table \ref{tab:eps1} in the appendix contains those values under the alternative $\mu_5$.
+Table \ref{tab:mu} displays results for all choices of $\mu$, covering both the null hypothesis and different alternatives.

-First consider $\mu = \mu_0$, that is, the null hypothesis.
-It can be seen that R1, R2 and BT exceed the level $\alpha = 0.05$ substantially, which only slightly (if at all) improves for larger values of $n$.
-This effect cannot be explained by the time-varying long-run variance, since the results are similar for $\sigma_0$.
-LRV and \eqref{eq:decision_rule0} seem to have (approximately) the level $\alpha = 5\%$ for i.i.d. errors, but exceed the level when the dependence increases.
-Only the self-normalization based tests, SN and \eqref{eq:decision_rule}, have level $\alpha = 0.05$, where \eqref{eq:decision_rule} (v2) slightly exceeds $5\%$ for AR errors and $\sigma = \sigma_0$.
+First consider the null hypothesis $\mu = \mu_0$.
+It can be seen that \texttt{R1}, \texttt{R2}, \texttt{BT} and \texttt{LRV} exceed the level $\alpha = 0.05$ substantially, which only slightly (if at all) improves for larger values of $n$. \eqref{eq:decision_rule0} seems to have (approximately) the level $\alpha = 5\%$ for i.i.d. errors, but exceeds the level when the dependence increases.
+Only the self-normalization based tests, \texttt{SN} and \eqref{eq:decision_rule}, have levels of approximately $\alpha = 0.05$.

-Regarding the alternative, as expected, the results are (partially) reversed.
-SN generally has the least power across all tests.
-R2 has more power than R1, which reproduces the findings from \cite{bucher2021}.
-The empirical rejection rates of BT and LRV are similarly, and the highest across all tests.
-Comparing the two versions of \eqref{eq:decision_rule}, (v2) seems to have generally a higher power.
-Moreover, \eqref{eq:decision_rule0} yields higher empirical rejection rates than \eqref{eq:decision_rule}.
-Interestingly, \eqref{eq:decision_rule} seems to have more power against the decreasing alternatives $\mu_4, \mu_5$ and $\mu_6$, compared to their increasing counterparts.
+Regarding the alternative $\mu_5$, as expected, the results are (partially) reversed. \texttt{SN} generally has the least power across all tests.
+The tests, that exceed the nominal level $\alpha = 0.05$ under the null hypothesis, reject the null correctly in $100\%$ of the cases.
+However, more interestingly, \eqref{eq:decision_rule} has empirical rejection rates well above $95\%$ for $n=200$ and $100\%$ for $n \ge 500$.
+With these empirical rejection rates, \eqref{eq:decision_rule} has substantially more power than \texttt{SN}, where results of the latter vary widely between $0.6\%$ and $100\%$.
+This effect even holds across different alternatives, as illustrated by the results in Table \ref{tab:mu}.

-Results for the tests R1, R2, BT and LRV, which are based on a constant long-run variance, are not superior for constant $\sigma^2(\cdot)$ compared to time-varying long-run variances (see Tables \ref{tab:sigma0} and \ref{tab:sigma1}).
-Since the local estimation of $\sigma^2(\cdot)$ is substantially more difficult, results are expected to be worse if time variation is taken into account.